 Be aware that more and more insurance companies are requiring some of the above fire protection before they will even issue a policy.
 The cost of the average fire loss is several times that of a burglary, so insurers are becoming more strict.

-For more details, see Fire Alarm Wiring for More Complete Home Security
+For more details, including fire alarm wiring diagrams, see Fire Alarm Wiring for More Complete Home Security

 Having a new home built is exciting, but cost is always a concern.
 There are some steps you can take to keep the alarm costs down, and still allow room for a complete security system later.